Viesich/train-station/README.md

 ## Project Description

 The Train Station Management System is a robust platform designed for managing train operations, from defining train routes and schedules to handling ticket orders and ensuring smooth operations of train journeys.
 This system streamlines the management of stations, trains, and ticketing for an efficient and user-friendly experience.

 ## Features

 * **Station Management**: Add, edit, and delete train stations with geographical coordinates for precise mapping.
-* **User Registration and Profile Management**: User Registration and Profile Management: Users can register for an account and manage their profiles, including updating their email and password, with secure authentication via JWT tokens.
+* **User Registration and Profile Management**: Secure registration and profile management using JWT authentication for users and admins.
+* **Role-based Access Control**: Different levels of access for admins and users.
 * **Route Management**: Define routes between stations with specified distances.
 * **Train Management**: Manage train details, including type, number of cargoes, seats per cargo, and images.
 * **Journey Scheduling**: Plan and manage train journeys, including departure and arrival times, and assign train crews.